A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Introduction

 \subsection{Problem Statement}

-Formally, this paper considers the tensor perturbation model \eqref{eq: perturbation model}, where $\bcT$ is the low-rank order-$d$ signal tensor and $\bcZ$ is the perturbation tensor with the same dimension as $\bcT$.
-Two popular choices of low-rankness in tensors are canonical polyadic (CP) low-rank and multilinear/Tucker low-rank and each of them has their respective benefits (see the surveys \cite{kolda2009tensor,sidiropoulos2017tensor,cichocki2015tensor,grasedyck2013literature}).
-The CP low-rank decomposition which approximates the original tensor by a sum of rank-1 outer products gives a compact and unique (under certain conditions) representation and multilinear/Tucker low-rank decomposition generally finds a better fit for the data by estimating the subspace of each mode.
-Since any CP low-rank tensor can be written as a multilinear low-rank tensor with a diagonal core tensor, we focus on the latter (Tucker rank) in this paper.
-Specifically, we assume $\bcT$ admits the following low multilinear rank (Tucker) decomposition:
+Formally, in this paper we consider the tensor perturbation model \eqref{eq: perturbation model} and $\bcT $ is the low-rank order-$d$ signal tensor and $\bcZ$ is the perturbation tensor with the same dimension as $\bcT$.
+Two popular choices of low rankness in tensors are canonical polyadic (CP) low rank and multilinear/Tucker low rank and each of them has their respective benefits (see the surveys \cite{kolda2009tensor,sidiropoulos2017tensor,cichocki2015tensor,grasedyck2013literature}).
+The CP low rank decomposition which approximates the original tensor by a sum of rank-1 outer products gives a compact and unique (under certain conditions) representation and multilinear/Tucker low rank decomposition generally finds a better fit for the data by estimating the subspaces of each mode.
+Since any CP low rank tensor can be written as a multilinear low rank tensor with a diagonal core tensor, we focus on the latter (Tucker rank) in this paper.
+Specifically, we assume $\bcT$ admits the following low multilinear rank (Tucker) decomposition, where $\bcS$ is the order-$d$ core tensor, $\{\U_i \in \mathbb{O}_{p_i, r_i}\}_{i=1}^m$, $\{\Omega_i \}_{i=1}^m$ are i-group singular subspaces and symmetric index groups and "$\times_{\Omega_i}$" is the tensor matrix product along modes in $\Omega_i$.
+The formal definition of Tucker decomposition and tensor matrix product will be given in Section \ref{sec: notation}.